- Does the price you are quoting include everything, or are there add on fees that I need to be aware of?

 Prior to the cremation, your loved one will be held in our climate controlled holding area.

-Our cremations are performed at our crematory facility: Your loved one will be taken to our facility at 3833 Livernois Ave. in Detroit until all documentation and then transferred to Serenity Cremation Services located in Taylor, Michigan.
+Our cremations are performed at our crematory facility: Your loved one will be taken to our facility at 3833 Livernois Ave. in Detroit until all documentation is completed and then transferred to Jackson Cremation Services located in Jackson, Michigan.
 Once the cremation process has been completed the remains will be returned to our facility.

 Yes, you may witness the cremation.